quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 code.
 The alert description is added to 0x100 to produce a QUIC error code from the range reserved for CRYPTO_ERROR."

 This approach maps badly to a pre-defined enum.
-As such, we define the crypto_error string as having a dynamic component here, which should include the hex-encoded and zero-padded value of the TLS alert description.
+As such, the crypto_error string is defined as having a dynamic component here, which should include the hex-encoded and zero-padded value of the TLS alert description.

 ~~~ cddl